lasseignelab/230313_TS_CCCinHumanAD/README.md

 ## Funding

-This work was supported in part by the UAB Lasseigne Lab funds, the NIA R00HG009678-04S1, and TMS through the Alzheimer’s of Central Alabama Lindy Harrell Predoctoral Scholar Program.
+This work was supported in part by the UAB Lasseigne Lab funds, the NIA R00HG009678-04S1, the Alzheimer’s of Central Alabama Lindy Harrell Predoctoral Scholar Program.

 ## Acknowledgements